I recently set up an Ubuntu Samba Server on my LAN but the Windows 10 clients couldn’t access it. The following instructions work for me.

 Computer Configuration -> Administration Templates -> Network -> Lanman Workstation

-Now select the Enable insecure guest logins setting, and set it to enabled.
+Select the Enable insecure guest logins setting, and set it to enabled.

 That’s it, you should be able to access your samba share now.